paalwilliams/goodreads-amazon-puppeteer-/README.md

 ```

 ### Notes
-It may take a while for the initial run to work.
+It may take a while for the initial run to start up.

 `Important!` You must close all running Chrome instances prior to running this application.